Why levelness is a legitimate foundation performance indicator

 Is it possible to make a slab dead level?

 The short answer is: yes.
 There is a slab called a superflat slab.
+Notice: It is a superflat slab, not a super level slab.
 It is very expensive.
 I have never heard of anyone using it in a residential application.
-Here is a video that shows step-by-step how they are constructed.
-Warning: it is over 40-minutes long.

 How important is levelness?

 Some people are very sensitive to sloping floors.
 Others could care less.
-From the perspective of structural performance, levelness is a non-issue.
+From the perspective of structural performance, levelness, in my opinion, is close to a non-issue.
 It is essentially an aesthetic issue analogous to a cosmetic issue.

 I always encourage buyers to walk the entire house and make sure they are comfortable with the levelness of the floors.
 Generally speaking, most people do not notice a floor slope unless it is more than 1%.